phisiart/MIPS-CPU/Assembler/readme.md

     [0x0040000C]  0x02201020  add $v0 $s1 $0
     [0x00400010]  0x03E00008  jr $ra

 Oops!
 It says that you have a parsing error at line 1.
+It is important that you know that **you can't trust any following output if there is an error**.

-Let's have a look at line 1.
+Now let's have a look at line 1.
 The code is

     li $2 10

 You should notice that our CPU does not support the `li` instruction.
 That's the problem.
-Now we have to change the first two lines of code into
+We have to change the first two lines of code into

     addi $s2 $zero 10
     addi $s0 $zero 1

 And run the assembler again.
 Now we are getting the correct answer.

 The style of the output is:

     [address] bitcode instruction